milonmaze/privacy-terms-observatory/www.hbomax.com/privacy/en-us.md

-A WARNER MEDIA COMPANY

-Effective Date: 10/19/2021
+Effective Date: 4/8/2022

 HBO Max Privacy Policy

-WarnerMedia (“we”, “us”, “our”) is a leading media and entertainment group of companies.
-This Privacy Policy explains what personal information WarnerMedia companies collect, use, share and otherwise process about individuals (“you”) interacting with us (“Information”) on our websites, applications (“apps”), services connected devices (e.g. connected TVs) and other offerings (“Offering” or “Offerings”).
+This Privacy Policy explains what personal information HBO Max and WarnerMedia companies (“we”, “us”, or “our”) collect, use, share and otherwise process about individuals (“you”) interacting with us (“Information”) on our websites, applications (“apps”), services connected devices (e.g. connected TVs) and other offerings (“Offering” or “Offerings”).

-The WarnerMedia family is made up of a number of different legal entities, including AT&T, and business units.
-You can learn about more about our legal entities and business units by visiting our AFFILIATES PAGE.
+Our family of companies is made up of a number of different legal entities and business units.
+You can learn  more about our legal entities and business units by visiting our AFFILIATES PAGE.

-In this Privacy Policy, the “Controller” of your Information means the company that decides the purposes for which it is processed and how it is processed.
-Which WarnerMedia company is the Controller in relation to the processing of your Information will depend on which Offering you are using; it will often be the WarnerMedia company responsible for providing that Offering, as may be set out in our terms of use.

-In some circumstances, more than one Controller may be responsible for processing your Information, for example, where Information is shared with other WarnerMedia companies for a purpose set out in this Privacy Policy.
+In this Privacy Policy, the Controller or Controllers  (“Controller”) of your Information means the company that decides the purposes for which it is processed and how it is processed.
+Which company is the Controller in relation to the processing of your Information will depend on which Offering you are using; it will often be the company responsible for providing that Offering, as may be set out in our terms of use.
+In some circumstances, more than one Controller may be responsible for processing your Information, for example, where Information is shared with other companies for a purpose set out in this Privacy Policy.
 Please navigate to our CONTROLLER LIST for more details.
 If you still have questions about the relevant Controller, please contact us using one of the methods set out below.

 Under the laws of some countries outside the European Economic Area, we may need your consent to our processing of your Information set forth in this Privacy Policy.
 Subject to any indications you may give us to the contrary, such as opting out or not opting in if asked, and where permitted by law, by providing Information or otherwise interacting with our Offerings, you consent to our use of Information in accordance with this Privacy Policy.